Chapter 15

 2. Be rejected by all existing nodes

-3. Create a new chain that existing users don't recognize
+3. Create a new chain that existing users do not recognize

 4. Be economically equivalent to creating an altcoin